dkxce/WMIDeviceWatcher/README.md

 # WMIDeviceWatcher

-Track device additions, removals, or changes from any Win App
+Track device add, remove, or change from any Win App